qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/widget/menubar.rst

 Description
 -----------
 The MenuBar contains items ``qx.ui.menubar.Button`` to open a submenu ``qx.ui.menu.Menu`` that can handle user interactions.
-For more information about menus see <.:Menu>.
+For more information about menus see :doc:`.:Menu`.

 Demos
 -----